hu1909/hu1909/README.md

   <img align="center" src="https://github.githubassets.com/images/mona-loading-default.gif" alt="drawing" width="50" />
 </p>

-This is a ✨ _special_ ✨ repository because its tell you a very short about me.
+This is a ✨ _special_ ✨ repository because its tell you a very short thing about me.
 I'm willing to learn a new thing because I am really love technology. 🌱 My really goal 🥅 is that I have a huge knowledge about all aspect of IT ⚡⚡.

 ## 📫 How to reach me